1. Stopped By The Police On The Street, Now What?

 b.
 What if a police officer asks me for my password to my phone?

+You are not required to consent to a search, and you do not need to hand your phone over to the police if they do not possess a search warrant.
 If a police officer has asked to search your phone and you have consented, you may give the officer your password.
-However, you are not required to consent to a search, and you do not need to hand your phone over to the police if they do not possess a search warrant.

 Furthermore, you have a right to privacy, which is protected in terms of the Constitution.
 This includes the right not to have your property searched.
 Giving an officer your password allows the officer to search your property.
 This right is protected under the Constitution and the police officer must consider less restrictive manners to obtain evidence, if that is the purpose of requesting your phone password.